top of page

 Scholar Mentors

 Scholar Mentors may request to mentor a Scholar Project by submitting a Mentor Application.
-A scholar must have completed Quest 1 & 2 in order to become a Scholar Mentor.
-Exceptions to this rule may be made upon discussion and consensus from the Executive Board.
+A scholar must have completed at least one year of Apprentice Scholar Phase in order to become a Scholar Mentor.

-Throughout the Lighthouse Governing Documents, the word “scholar” refers uniquely to those students enrolled in the Scholar or Parent Programs (generally ages 12+) while the word “student” refers to all students of the commonwealth, whether in the Junior Program or Scholar and Parent Programs (ages 0-100).
+Throughout the Lighthouse Governing Documents, the word “scholar” refers uniquely to those students enrolled in the Scholar or Parent Programs (generally ages 12+) while the word “student” refers to all students of the commonwealth, whether in the Junior Program or Scholar and Parent Programs.
+Youth who participate in Scholar Projects (see Article 2) must be 12 years old by December 31st of the current year.

 Students are the central part of Lighthouse Academy.
 Their conduct and example greatly influence the success of the community.
 As a result, they are expected to fulfill certain responsibilities to remain a student in good standing.